twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

   * a governed vault where fees route,
   * credit lines and advances backed by those fees + streamed income,
+  * card and wallet limits that grow with revenues via funding addresses,
+  * BNPL and net-terms capacity for your own customers, funded from the same facility,
   * automatic repayment from future inflows.

 You do not need to move your operations treasury or payroll stack on-chain.
 You only need to:

 * route the relevant revenue flows onchain into attn, and
-* optionally expose how attn-funded credit is used (payroll, cards, growth).
+* optionally expose how attn-funded credit is used (payroll, cards, commerce, growth).

 ### Individual contributors (end-state)